Erinbro/librimem/apps/librimem/src/app/pages/flashcard/README.md

 # Flashcard Page

 For the flashcard feature I will use the FlashNos API.
+The user can train what he has added on flashcards on flashnos.io.